Masai Mara National Park, Kenya

 The Masai Mara hosts the annual Great Wildebeest Migration where millions of wildebeest cross between the Masai Mara in Kenya and Serengeti in Tanzania.

 This park is best known for the great migration of Wildebeest and Zebra as they search for lush grazing following the rains, stalked by their predators – one of the world’s greatest wildlife spectacles.
 Covering an area of 1 500km2 in south western Kenya, the Masai Mara is bordered in the west by the Oloololo Escarpment of the Great Rift Valley and in the east by the Ngama Hills.
 Blessed with an astounding year round concentration of animals, and the climax of the phenomenal Great Migration, the Masai Mara National Park provides a wildlife experience unsurpassed in the world.
 The Masai Mara is predominantly a vast open savannah but there are actually seven distinct habitats including permanent marshes, riverine gallery forest, and dense shrubland.
 The wildebeest migration is most evident when they move northwards from the Serengeti through Lobo or the Western Corridort over May to July, then concentrating in the Mara from August to October.
-There are many lodges that operate in an around the Mara.
-Our choice of lodges can be found under the Kenya Lodge Portfolio.

 There are twice-daily flights between Nairobi and Masai Mara, and plenty of accommodation options once you get there.
 The small provincial town of Narok – a few hours drive west of Nairobi – is the park’s main access point.